DegorasProjectTeam/LibNovasCpp/README.md

 Adapted and refactorized to be used with C++ modern compilers and CMake.

 This fork has been created in order to facilitate the integration of NOVAS into the modern DegorasSLR (DPSLR) library for calculations related to Satellite Laser Ranging.
-This library, based on C++17, is used to control the SFEL SLR station of the Royal Institute and Observatory of the Spanish Navy.
+This library, based on C++17, is used to control the SFEL SLR station of the Royal Institute and Observatory of the Spanish Navy (ROA).

-Ángel Vera Herrera
+Ángel Vera Herrera - avera@roa.es - Computer Engineer - ROA.
-avera@roa.es
-Computer Engineer
-Royal Institute and Observatory of the Spanish Navy.

 November - 2023